What is a protein in urine test?

 Is there anything else I need to know about a protein in urine test?

-At-home test kits that check for protein in urine test are available without a prescription.
+At-home test kits that check for protein in urine tests are available without a prescription.
 The kits usually include dipsticks and instructions for how to collect and test your urine sample.
 At-home urine tests are easy to do and provide accurate results as long as you carefully follow all instructions.
 Ask your provider which protein in urine test is best for you.

 The information on this site should not be used as a substitute for professional medical care or advice.
 Contact a health care provider if you have questions about your health.